The Solidgate Payment Form allows for the tokenization of sensitive data, manages 3D Secure authentication, and supports multiple payment methods.

 • Ensure that you generate a new order_id for each transaction attempt.

 You can test payments to make sure everything works as expected.
-If the outlined steps do not resolve the issue, please contact the Solidgate support team for further assistance.
+If the outlined steps do not resolve the issue, please contact us for further assistance.
 When contacting, share the details of the issue and the steps you have taken to resolve it.

 Form update